How to Rebrand your Instagram and Social Media After a Logo Redesign

 The post on the left leaves no white space on the sides of the logo.
 The post on the right balances the space and allows the logo to breathe.
 Can you tell how much easier it is to look at the logo on the right?
 White space keeps viewers looking at your design longer because it’s easier on the eyes.

-Once again, the post on the left leaves no white space on the sides of the text, and the space between the heading and subheading is a little too tight.
-With a little more white space and a few tweaks of the letter spacing, we get a much cleaner design with the post on the right.
+Once again, the post on the left leaves no white space on the sides of the text, and the space between the heading and subheading is too tight.
+With a little more white space and a few tweaks to the letter spacing, we get a much cleaner design with the post on the right.

 Sometimes less really is more!
-So next time you’re designing graphics for your brand’s social media, remember to let your logos breathe!
+So next time you’re designing graphics for your brand’s Instagram or social media, remember to let your logos breathe.

 6. Stick with an Aesthetic

 I get it.
 Keeping up with a specific aesthetic can be hard sometimes.
-Don’t let fretting over the perfect Insta aesthetic distract you from serving your clients (which is ultimately the most important thing).
-HOWEVER, having a consistent brand look IS important.
+Don’t let fretting over the perfect Instagram aesthetic distract you from serving your clients (which is ultimately the most important thing).
+However, consistency is key to branding.
+When you’ve invested time and money into a rebrand, following your new brand guidelines isn’t negotiable – it can be the difference between seeing a return on your investment or not.

 The overall look and feel of your brand can either attract or turn away your ideal clients.
-A curated and consistent brand style will improve brand recognition, show you care about the details, and it tends to look more “professional.”
+A curated and consistent brand style will improve brand recognition, show you care about the details, and it looks more professional.
 Just look at these two Instagram profiles – which one looks more experienced and established?

-There are tons of apps out there you can use for planning out your Instagram feed!
-Later and UNUM are both great options.
-I personally use UNUM, and I also have a Canva document where I paste all my current and future Insta posts to see how they’ll look (this is a super DIY solution and maybe a bit overkill lol!).
+There are several apps out there you can use for planning out your Instagram feed.
+I personally use a Canva file to see how everything will look together.
 Use whatever works for you!

 7. Don’t Stop at Just the Logo